Whether it’s business or personal use, email is still the easiest, cost-effective and simplest mode of communication.

 I need to add a new CNAME record and enter the values provided by Zoho Mail.
 Here is how to do it:

 Once configured properly, go back to the Domain Setup of Zoho Mail and click on the Proceed to CNAME Verification at the bottom of the screen.

 In the next popup that confirms that everything is configured correctly, just click the Verify Now button:

 There you go!
-You’re all done with the domain verification step.
-As soon as you are done with the verification steps, you will be guided to a new page.
-This page will ask you to create a free business email address.
+As soon as you are done with the domain verification steps, you will be guided to a new page asking you to create a free business email address.

 In this example, I have created firstname.lastname@example.org.
 Once created, visit the workplace section of the Zoho Mail account, and then access the Mail option.

-It will automatically log you into your default business email address (email@example.com).
-Here is the screenshot of how the mail dashboard looks like:
+It will automatically log you into your default email account (email@example.com).
+Here is the screenshot of how your business mail dashboard looks like: